-In the evening, in answer to a question from Mr. STAFFORD, Sir CHARLES WOOD said he was not aware of any intention to grant pensions to the widows of officers of the Transport Service who have lost their lives core: seconded the motion, which was opposed by Mr. in this country, which was interfering with more than KENNEDT; on the ground that its effect would be to upset a system which is working well; and to revive religious discord in Ireland .- Mr. HORSMAN also resisted the motion for the same reasons.
-The Na-tional system of education had been embraced by nine-tenths of the population, and was rejected, by only a part of the clergy and laity of the Established Church, who thereby excluded themselves from the grant: Since 1883, when the National system commenced, the number of its schools and pupils had increased yearly, numberhending children of all denominations, who associate in harmony, as if they were all of one creed; and, although there are: 20,000 teachers, there have been no religious squabbles, and it has not been alleged that there is a single case of proselytism.
+COTE: seconded the motion, which was opposed by Mr. KENNEDT; on the ground that its effect would be to upset a system which is working well; and to revive religious discord in Ireland .- Mr. HORSMAN also resisted the motion for the same reasons.
+The National system of education had been embraced by nine-tenths of the population, and was rejected, by only a part of the clergy and laity of the Established Church, who thereby excluded themselves from the grant: Since 1833, when the National system commenced, the number of its schools and pupils had increased yearly, numbering, in 1854, 5178 schools and 551,000 scholars, comprehending children of all denominations, who associate in harmony, as if they were all of one creed; and, although there are: 20,000 teachers, there have been no religious squabbles, and it has not been alleged that there is a single case of proselytism.
 He contrasted the rules of the National Board with those of the Church Education Society with respect to religious instruction, and deduced from the falling off of the society's schools the conclusion that they are unpopular, because the society acts upon the false principle of endeavouring to make converts.
 The testimony of eminent public men, who had been opposed to the National system, had been given in commendation of its practical operation; and the emphatic declarations of Lord Derby, when in power, and of Lord Eglintoun, against such a change as that now sought to be made in the system, was sufficient argument against disturbing existing arrangements.